AksanDotDev/discord.py_workshop/part_1.md

 ### 1.2.1 Online Info

-So, lets have it confirm that it's online by telling ud who it's online as, simple right?
+So, lets have it confirm that it's online by telling us who it's online as, simple right?
 It is really, we just need to register an event listener with the bot.
 ```Python
 @WorkshopBot.listen("on_ready")